leshcat/leshcat.github.io/_posts/2021-10-10-free-serverless-email-service.md

 excerpt: >-
   Eventually you will require a professional-grade email address.
-  What are the options and what's the price?
+  What are the options and pricing?
+Can this service be Free?

 ---
 ## Preamble